yomanmf/stack/README.md

 stack.peek() // returns first element

-stack.isEmpty() //Returns  true|false in case if there is an element in stack
+stack.isEmpty() // returns  true|false in case if there is an element in stack
 ```
 ![Current status](http://i1.kym-cdn.com/photos/images/original/000/234/739/fa5.jpg)